wanieldilson/communication-style/README.md

 # communication-style
 A quiz to find out your communication style.
-Built in ruby-on-rails